Cowboy (Kid Rock song)

-"Cowboy" is a song by Kid Rock from his album Devil Without a Cause.
-The song, noted for its country rap style, reflects a cross-section of Kid Rock's country, Southern rock and hip hop influences, having been described by the artist as a cross between Run DMC and Lynyrd Skynyrd.

-"Cowboy" was Kid Rock's first single to chart on the Billboard Hot 100, peaking at number 82, while reaching number 10 on the Mainstream Rock charts.
-With its lyrics about pimping and traveling to California, the song is considered to be one of Kid Rock's best works, and has been claimed as greatly influencing modern country music and as the first country rap song.
+"Cowboy" is a song by Kid Rock from his album Devil Without a Cause, and his first single to chart on the Billboard Hot 100, peaking at number 82, while reaching number 10 on the Mainstream Rock charts.
+With its lyrics about pimping and traveling to California, the song is considered to be one of Kid Rock's best works, and has been claimed as influencing modern country music, and as the first country rap song.

 Artistry

-Musically, "Cowboy" is a fusion of hip hop, country, southern rock and heavy metal.
-Billboard, as well as Kid Rock himself, described the song as a cross between Run DMC and Lynyrd Skynyrd.
-The song's music style has been described as "country rap", "cowboy rap" and "rap rock".
-AXS called it "the first country rap song".
+"Cowboy" is a fusion of hip hop, country, southern rock and heavy metal.
+Billboard, and Kid Rock himself, described the song as a cross between Run DMC and Lynyrd Skynyrd.
+AXS called it the first country rap song, but its also been described as rap rock and alternative rock.
 The instrumentation includes Jew's harp, blues harmonica and a piano solo which quotes the Doors song "L.A.
 Woman".
 The lyrics feature Kid Rock rapping about moving to California to become a pimp, and start an escort service "for all the right reasons", located at the top of the Four Seasons Hotel, as well as getting thrown out of bars and buying a yacht.

 Lawsuit

-In 2002, the music group Boys Don't Cry filed suit against Kid Rock, claiming the song "Cowboy" was derivative of their 1986 synth-pop track "I Wanna Be a Cowboy", and alleged that Kid Rock, while DJing in Detroit, had played the song; the suit claimed that Kid Rock had taken the bassline and adapted his chorus from the 1986 song.
+In 2002, new wave band Boys Don't Cry filed suit against Kid Rock, claiming that "Cowboy" was derivative of their 1986 novelty song "I Wanna Be a Cowboy".
+They alleged Kid Rock, while DJing in Detroit, had played the song; the suit claimed that he took the bassline and adapted his chorus from the track.

 Reception

-"Cowboy" was named one of the "ten worst songs about cowboys" by the Houston Press, while numerous other critics and journalists have called it one of Kid Rock's best songs, including writers for AXS and Billboard.
+"Cowboy" was named one of "The Ten Worst Songs About Cowboys" by the Houston Press, while other critics and journalists have called it one of Kid Rock's best songs, including writers for AXS and Billboard.

-The Village Voice writer Chaz Kangas called "Cowboy" a classic song, writing, "in the Clinton era when your most viable pop stars were pristine teen-pop sensations, raucous nu-metal antagonists or alternative-to-alternative-to-alternative rock weirdos, Rock stood alone.
-It’s been a surprising 15 years since, but 'Cowboy' remains one track from this era that’s timeless without even trying to be."
+The Village Voice writer Chaz Kangas called "Cowboy" a classic song, writing, "in the Clinton era, when your most viable pop stars were pristine teen-pop sensations, raucous nu-metal antagonists or alternative-to-alternative-to-alternative rock weirdos, Rock stood alone.
+It's been a surprising 15 years since, but 'Cowboy' remains one track from this era that's timeless without even trying to be."